• Home

 cooked chicken and sausage pastalaya in white bowl.

-This chicken and sausage pastalaya has all those delicious creole seasonings and flavors you'd expect from jambalaya.
+This chicken and sausage pastalaya has all those delicious Cajun seasonings and flavors you'd expect from jambalaya.
 Thanks to a handy shortcut, it's ready to eat in about 30 minutes!

 5 from 2 votes